-Fair enough.
-And it seemed that the most common antibacterials found in those chemical non-soaps, called triclosan and triclocarban, could do the job—almost.
+And it seemed that the most common antibacterial agents found in those chemical non-soaps, called triclosan and triclocarban, could do the job—well, almost.

-They took out bacteria, but guess how long it took?
-Like, say, 30 seconds or more?
+Yes, they took out bacteria, but guess how long it took?

 “There’s evidence that there is no improvement with using soaps that have these chemicals relative to washing your hands under warm water for 30 seconds with soaps without these chemicals,” says civil engineer Patrick McNamara of Marquette University in Milwaukee.